-- (1) Brian E. Lane also served as a member of the Board during 2022 but was an employee of the Company in 2022 and received no additional compensation for his service on the Board.
-Mr. Lane's compensation for his service as an employee for 2022 is disclosed in the "Summary Compensation Table" included elsewhere in this proxy statement. - (2) Effective May 17, 2022, the annual cash fee for service on the Board increased from \$60,000 to \$80,000.
-Consequently, each non-employee director received a cash fee at a blended rate for service on the Board in 2022.
-Additionally, Mr. Krusi served as the chair of the Compensation and Human Capital Committee from January 1, 2022 to May 17, 2022, and Ms. Skidmore succeeded him for the remainder of the year.
-Consequently, Mr. Krusi and Ms. Skidmore each received a prorated additional annual fee for service as chair of the Compensation and Human Capital Committee in 2022, as reflected above. - (3) Represents grants of 1,869 fully-vested shares of Common Stock.
-The aggregate grant date fair value of the shares was computed in accordance with FASB ASC Topic 718, disregarding the effect of estimated forfeitures, and is equal to the number of shares granted multiplied by the average of the high and low price of the Common Stock on the date of grant. - (4) The Company maintains a visiting director's office for all members of the Board at its headquarters in Houston, Texas.
+- Brian E. Lane also served as a member of the Board during 2023 but was an employee of the Company in 2023 and received no additional compensation for his service on the Board.
+Mr. Lane's compensation for his service as an employee for 2023 is disclosed in the "Summary Compensation Table" included elsewhere in this proxy statement. - Amounts in this column represent fees earned in 2023.
+For Mr. Hardy, the amount reflects a prorated portion of the annual cash fee based on his appointment to the Board on October 1, 2023.
+Additionally, Mr. Krusi retired effective May 16, 2023, and the amount reflects a prorated portion of the annual cash fee for service on the Board in 2023. - Represents grants of 1,065 fully-vested shares of Common Stock (with the exception of Mr. Hardy and Mr. Krusi).
+As described above, Mr. Hardy received a prorated portion of shares for his service on the Board in 2023, and his award represents 503 shares of Common Stock.
+Mr. Krusi retired as of the 2023 Annual Meeting of Stockholders and, thus, did not receive a grant of Common Stock.
+The aggregate grant date fair value of the shares was computed in accordance with FASB ASC Topic 718, disregarding the effect of estimated forfeitures, and is equal to the number of shares granted multiplied by the average of the high and low price of the Common Stock on the date of grant. - The Company maintains a visiting director's office for all members of the Board at its headquarters in Houston, Texas.
 The office is available on a first-come-first-served basis for all directors.
 In accordance with SEC regulations, perquisites that in the aggregate total less than \$10,000 are not required to be disclosed.
-No amount is included in the table above with respect to the availability and use of this office.
+No amount is included in the table above with respect to the availability and use of this office